 We have to preface this by stating that we are not lawyers, and this does not constitute legal advice.
 Consult your lawyers in the jurisdiction you operate for full awareness of the legal ramifications of using third-party reviews based on your situation.

-While web scraping is still a gray area in terms of the law, based on our research there are no legal ramifications of using review data.
+Based on our research there are no legal ramifications of using review data.
 Review data equates to facts/information/ideas, which are not protectable under U.S. copyright law.

 On August 14, 2017, the Court granted hiQ’s request and issued a preliminary injunction preventing LinkedIn from interfering with hiQ’s scraping of data from public LinkedIn profiles.
 In a quite thorough decision, Judge Edward M. Chen questioned whether the automated scraping of publicly available data from public-facing websites would violate the CFAA, regardless of the website’s user agreement

 Furthermore, a district court in Washington, D.C. recently ruled that using automated tools to access publicly available information on the open web is not a computer crime—even when a website bans automated access in its terms of service.